 States should establish and publicize government- or industry-funded hotlines that would answer consumers’ insurance questions.

 Long-term care insurance providers should disclose covered benefits and related terms and conditions, including eligibility, renewability, preexisting conditions, non-duplication of coverage provisions, coverage of dependents, termination, continuation or conversion, limitations, exceptions, reductions, and elimination periods.
 These should be disclosed fully and understandably.

-Insurers should disclose whether a policy provides coverage for less-than-skilled-nursing home care and the extent of home- and community-based care benefits.
+Insurers should disclose whether a policy provides coverage for less-than-skilled-nursing home care A range of services provided in the home, including health care, personal care, and supportive services. and the extent of home- and community-based care benefits.

 The state insurance commissioner should also require insurers to include specific information on long-term care benefits under public and private insurance programs.